Harvest 2021 in Coviñas

 With respect to other pests, environmentally friendly treatments with pheromones have prevented the grapevine moth from attacking our vineyards.

 In terms of the weather, we have had frequent rain during August and early September, and this has contributed to the optimal development and growth of the fruit.

 On the other hand, these frequent bouts of rain have caused damage when accompanied by hail.

-After assessing all these factors, we can venture the cautious opinion that, if normal conditions continue for the remainder of the harvest, Utiel Requena will have an optimal harvest in terms of both quality and quantity, with the latter coming in at around 25% less than the average over recent years.
+After assessing all these factors, we can venture the cautious opinion that, if normal conditions continue for the remainder of the harvest, Utiel Requena will have an optimal harvest in terms of both quality and quantity.

 As compared to Spain as a whole, forecasts indicate that the harvest overall will also be below the average of recent years in terms of quantity.